Frequently Asked Questions

 Calling an electrician when there’s something wrong with one of your electrical components is not as easy as it may sound.
 You wouldn’t want to hire just anyone—it’s important that your electrician is licensed, trained, experienced, and trustworthy like us at Small Jobs Electric®.
 Serving the Tampa Bay Area since 1986, we have all the qualifications you are looking for in a good electrician.
 To help you feel more at ease about hiring us, please take the time to read the answers to some frequently asked questions about our local company.
 You may also see what our customers are saying in our reviews page.
 We look forward to providing you with exceptional electrical work and customer service soon.

 For any other question or if you are ready to schedule an appointment with our Tampa electricians, call (813) 652-0565!
-We serve Hillsborough, Pinellas, Pasco, and Hernando counties.
+We serve Hillsborough, Pinellas, and Pasco counties.

 What is troubleshooting?